novinfard/SimpleLottery/README.md

 Let's first talk about the specification of the app we want to demonstrate the clean architecture in it.

 ## User Story
-As a user of the application I can tap on "Start the Lottery" button.
+As a user of the application:
+- I can tap on "Start the Lottery" button.
+- Then it will show me the loading indicator while the app fetch the data from the web services.
-- So I can see the name in the lottery list flipping
+- Then I can see the random name in the lottery list flipping
 - After 10 rounds the screen stops and draw the last name candidate for winning the lottery.
 - Unless the user is not "void" the drawn name is the winner.
 If the user is "void" the lottery doesn't have any winner!